Friday, February 4, 2011

-"Bookmatched" refers to how the slabs are cut and polished at the factory.
-When slabs are bookmatched it means that instead of polishing the same face of each slab, they alternate for them so that they bookmatch.
+When slabs are bookmatched it means that instead of polishing the same face of each slab, they alternate for them so that they open up like a book.
+Thus the name.

 Bookmatched slabs are usually used on feature walls, large islands and slab showers.